tlongers/doccydoc/sphinx/source/incidents.rst

 **Type of field**

-Field pair that takes as an input an OSM object name and ID number.
+Field pair that takes as an input a name and reference/identity number from a gazetteer.

 **Example of use**